drybell/CEEO-Workshop/README.md

  - Maintain local copies of remote repositories
  - Create and switch to different branches
  - Create and approve a pull request
- - Add issues
- - learn a little markdown
+ - Learn a little markdown
- - learn .gitignore functionality
+ - Learn .gitignore functionality
  - Obtain workflow options to use when adding/modifying code

 Not only will these tools help you stay up-to-date with the CEEO codebase, they will serve as good documentation practices for your own code.